 We offer a car line drop-off Monday-Friday for morning arrival.
 Parents of 3's and Pre-K students may drop off in the carpool area behind Pod 2.
-The teachers will be in the carpool lane to help unload in the mornings from 7:30am to 7:45am.
-If you arrive after 7:45 am, you must escort your child into the school building.
+The teachers will be in the carpool lane to help unload in the mornings from 7:30 a.m. to 7:45 a.m.
+If you arrive after 7:45 a.m., you must get out of your car and walk your child into the school building.